DiscordBM/DiscordLogger/README.md

 </p>

 ## Discord Logger
 `DiscordLogger` is a [swift-log](https://github.com/apple/swift-log) implementation for sending your logs over to a Discord channel.
+It uses [DiscordBM](https://github.com/DiscordBM/DiscordBM) to communicate with Discord.

 ## Showcase
 You can see Vapor community's Penny bot as a showcase of using this library in production.
 Penny uses `DiscordLogger` to send a selected group of important logs to an internal channel, so maintainers can be easily notified of any problems that might occur to her.